PatriciaORamos/INFT3000/README.md

 delete the item from the shopping cart table in the associated controller method and redirect back to the shopping cart

-🕛 waiting ...
+🕛 waiting ... <br />
 At the bottom of the items, you should display the subtotal.